soluml/pre-style/README.md

     color: white;
     font-size: 1em;
     margin: 1em;
-    padding: $gutter/2 1em; //$gutter is defined in sass partial specified by the config
+    padding: $gutter/2 1em; //$gutter is defined in a sass partial prepended with the prependedFiles option in the config

     &:hover {
       background-color: darken($btnBgc, 30%);